weswinder/hubot-huddle-alarm/README.md

 `hubot create standup hh:mm UTC+2` - As above, with a shift to account for UTC offset

+`hubot create standup Monday@hh:mm` - Creates a standup at hh:mm (UTC) every Monday for this room

 `hubot list standups` - See all standups for this room

 `hubot list standups in every room` - See all standups in every room

 `hubot delete hh:mm standup` - If you have a standup at hh:mm, deletes it

+`hubot delete Monday@hh:mm standup` - If you have a standup on Monday at hh:mm, deletes it

 `hubot delete all standups` - Deletes all standups for this room.